 - The new 0.5 FTE teaching faculty position will be jointly appointed in College of Education and in the Department of Physics and Astronomy.

-- The PI serves on two doctoral committees in science education, and will continue to look for service opportunities at the intersection of physics and education.
+- Since 2012, the PI has served on three doctoral/masters committees in science education, and two NSF-supported grants for K-12 science and physics teachers (with both physics and science education faculty) and will continue to look for service opportunities at the intersection of physics and education.

 - Collaborations with College of Education had previously been limited to science education faculty.
 We quickly realized the need to build new relationships with education staff, including advisors for all of education (not just secondary science) and the education field placement officer.

 - Slow but persistent dedication among the collaborators can lead to improvements in degree plans and open conversations about future course reform.

 - Some elements of course and degree program reform will need more patience and persistence, particularly those that are constrained by state requirements.

 - The advising plan was revised by adding and dropping elective courses and clarifying dual degree requirements for physics education majors.